titimariamumu/building-community/Agua Dulce/README.md

 Agua Dulce is a volunteer-run social practice art project.
 We use art and the internet to collaboratively process news media.
 Agua Dulce is the Spanish word freshwater, when directed translated it means - sweet water.
-Like aguadulce, the goal of this project is to be refreshing to those overwhelmed by
+Like aguadulce, the goal of this project is to be refreshing and life-giving to those overwhelmed by

 - the fast pace of the 24-hour news cycle
 - the sheer size of the growing news media pool